Advances in Kidney Biopsy Lesion Assessment through Dense Instance Segmentation: Methods

 \subsubsection{Encoder}

 The image encoder extracts high-level feature maps from the raw image for subsequent decoders.
-It utilizes a ResNet pre-trained on ImageNet (\cite{he2015deep}) as its backbone, followed by a Feature Pyramid Network (FPN) (\cite{lin2017feature}) to generate multi-scale feature maps.
-After FPN, a stack of $3\times 3$ convolutional operations is applied to produce two separate sets of feature maps, thereby decoupling the bbox-decoder and mask-decoder.
+To generate multi-scale feature maps, it utilizes a ResNet \citep{he2015deep} pre-trained on ImageNet \citep{deng2009imagenet} as its backbone, followed by a Feature Pyramid Network (FPN) \citep{lin2017feature}.
+After FPN, a stack of $3\times 3$ convolutional operations is applied to produce two separate feature maps, thereby decoupling the bbox-decoder and mask-decoder.